Corionis/ELS/artifacts/document/command-line.md

 The default action is to perform a back-up if the publisher, subscriber and targets files have been specified.

- * -e | --export-text file : Export publisher collection as text to a file
+ * -e | --export-text [file] : Export publisher collection as text to file

- * -i | --export-items file : Export publisher collection as JSON to a file
+ * -i | --export-items [file] : Export publisher collection as JSON to file

  * -n | --rename [F|D|B] : Perform any defined renaming from a publisher JSON file on **F**iles, **D**irectories or **B**oth

- * -u | --duplicates : Scans a publisher for duplicate items and empty directories
+ * -u | --duplicates : Scan a publisher for duplicate items and empty directories

  * -v | --validate : Validate a publisher library or collection file

 ### Parameters

- * -a | --authorize [password] : The password required for authorized accesss when in -r | --remote mode and allowing STTY interactive access
+ * -a | --authorize [password] : The password required for authorized accesss when in -r | --remote mode and allowing STTY interactive access to a listener

- * -b | --no-back-fill : Disables attempting to "back fill" original media locations with new files, e.g. a new TV episode.
-Always uses the targets
+ * -b | --no-back-fill : Disables attempting to "back fill" original media sources with new files, e.g. a new TV episode.
+Always uses the target locations

  * -c | --console-level [level] : Console logging level, default debug

  * -d | --debug-level [level] : File logging level, default info.

- * -D | --dry-run : Do everything except actually copy, used in --rename and back-up actions
+ * -D | --dry-run : Do everything except the actual action, used in --rename and back-up actions

  * -f | --log-file [file] : Log file, default ELS.log in the directory where ELS is executed

- * -l | --library [libraryname] : Publisher library to process, default all of them.
+ * -l | --library [libraryname] : Library to process, if not specified process all libraries.
 This option may be specified more than once

  * -m | --mismatches [file] : Mismatches list of differences output text file

  * -o | --overwrite : Overwrite any existing files instead of resuming a remote transfer.
       This option only applies to remote sessions.
-Local actions always overwrite

- * -p | --publisher-libraries [file] : Publisher JSON libraries file
+ * -p | --publisher-libraries [file] : Publisher JSON library file

  * -P | --publisher-collection [file] : Publisher JSON collection file

- * -s | --subscriber-libraries [file] : Subscriber JSON libraries file
+ * -s | --subscriber-libraries [file] : Subscriber JSON library file

  * -S | --subscriber-collection [file] : Subscriber JSON collection file

- * -t | --targets [file] : Targets filename, see Notes
+ * -t | --targets [file] : Targets JSON file, see Notes

  * -T | --force-targets [file] : Forced targets for -r | --remote, see Notes